 The proposed activities of the North Fork Mill Creek Revised EA Project include tree removal, slash piling and burning, planting, temporary road construction, and possibly firewood cutting involving heavy machinery and ground disturbance.
 The revised EA proposes to treat 50%, or approximately 1,009 acres of area burned by the fire.
 All but approximately 37 of these acres were previously surveyed for heritage resources and documented in either the North Fork Mill Creek Project report (2008-060606-0012; Dryden 2008) or the report for The Dalles Watershed Fuel Break Part 2 (2007-060601-0002 (Dryden 2007).
-Portions of the project were not.
+Portions of the previous project were being implemented at the time of the fire, while other portions of the project were not.
 The report for the North Fork Mill Creek project determined that the project would have no effect on heritage resources with the implementation of the recommended protective measures.
 The report for The Dalles Watershed Fuel Break Part 2 project determined that the project would not adversely affect heritage resources; the Oregon SHPO concurred with the determination of effect.
 The original reports and Oregon SHPO concurrence are available in the project record, located at the Hood River Ranger District in Mount Hood-Parkdale, Oregon.
 The original heritage reports are incorporated by reference into this report.